Pull from the current checked out branch in remote repository

 nothing to commit, working tree clean

-is a command to verify the current state of your repository and the files it contains.
+git status is a command to verify the current state of your repository and the files it contains.
 Right now, we can see that we are on branch main, everything is up-to-date with origin/main and our working tree is clean.

-you will see a list of local branches.
+If you type git branch you will see a list of local branches.

 If you want to see all the branches, including the read-only copies of your remote branches, you can add the –all option or just -a.